alyssarose05/EmotionDetection/README.md

 - json
 - Optional: unittest (if you want to run test cases)

 If there is anything that you are missing, you should be able to install them with the `pip install` command, followed by their names.
+See installation directions <a href="https://www.redhat.com/sysadmin/install-python-pip-linux">here.</a>

 To install this emotion detector API web interface onto your terminal, simply clone this repository in your current directory: `git clone https://github.com/alyssarose05/emotion-website.git`